skvarma/Transition501/StudyGuide.md

 Review how to query for permission sets in SOQL.
 Pay close attention to the various aspects of this namely the relationship between the user and permission set and the user licence.
 Understand the @invocablemethod annotation and how it differs from Process.plugin and the @invocablevariable annotation.
 Understand the basics of lightning components.
 Best to skim through the Lightning components developer guide and understand the first few chapters.
-Pay attention to how you would mock classes for http callouts v/s web service callouts?
-Review the web service class and understand what kind of arguments it can accept and return.

 Visualforce best practices
 APEX best practices
 Order of Execution